joshcrypt/sendy-deploymentworkflow/README.md

 ### Monitoring and Logging
 It is important to ensure monitoring and logging of the deployed changes is done efficiently and across the whole deployment process.
 This should be done in order to get metrics for comparison and to create a proper baseline for consistency.

+## Summary
+Once coders have developed and tested a fix or a new feature they deploy code to a centralized gihub repository.
+Once this is done CodePipeline has a poll for checking the most recent changes on the git repository.
+CodePipeline informs CodeBuild which packages the code and creates a containerized docker image of the code and stores it in the Elastic Container registry repository.
+CodePipeline then triggers CloudFormation to update the stack by having the Elastic Container Service fetching the image from Elastic Container registry.
+The deployment can be monitored on the pipeline and also if it successful the change should be tested via the service URL.
+Amazon ROute53 can be used to set TTLs of 60 minutes pointing to the EC2 instances such that when a deployemnt is done in one cluster the DNS